How To Ship Custom Crates for Priceless Artifacts

 On-site Supervision

-Shipping International arranges for on-site supervision during unloading and unpacking to ensure the artifacts are handled with the utmost care.
-This helps prevent damage during the final stages of transport.
+Shipping International arranges for on-site supervision during unloading and unpacking to ensure the artifacts are handled with the utmost care, preventing damage during the final stages of transport.

 Inspection